dcos-terraform/terraform-aws-dcos/docs/quickstart/README.md

 # Quick Start Guide

 If you’re new to Terraform and/or want to deploy DC/OS on AWS quickly and effortlessly - please follow this guide.
-We’ll walk you through step-by-step on:
+We’ll walk you through step-by-step on how to:

-- Creating a DC/OS EE Cluster
+1) Create an Open Source DC/OS Cluster on AWS
-- Scaling the cluster
+2) Scale the cluster to a larger number of nodes
-- Upgrading the cluster
+3) Upgrade the cluster to a newer version of DC/OS
-- Deleting the cluster
+4) Destroy the cluster and all AWS resources associated with it

 # Prerequisites:
-Terraform, cloud credentials, and SSH keys:
+Terraform, AWS cloud credentials, SSH keys

-## You’ll need Terraform.
+## Installing Terraform.
-If you're on a Mac environment with homebrew installed, run this command.
+If you're on a Mac environment with homebrew installed, simply run the following command:
 ```bash
 brew install terraform
 ```